 What does the advisor do during the process?

 The role of the advisor is to assist the student during the process and to cross-examine witnesses during the hearing.

 Will there be a hearing?

-Yes, for more information about the hearing process, please see “Appendix A” of the Occidental College Interim Sexual Misconduct Policy.
+Yes, for more information about the hearing process, please see “Appendix A” or "Appendix B" of the Occidental College Interim Sexual Misconduct Policy.

 Who will be informed about the complaint?

 The Title IX office shares information on a need-to-know basis, e.g. those involved in the investigation and resolution of the complaint.
-Generally those that need to know include the Title IX Coordinator, Deputy Coordinators, Title IX Administrative Coordinator and the investigators.
-During the formal complaint resolution process, witnesses will be informed about the complaint against you.
+Generally those that need to know include the Title IX Coordinator, the Title IX Administrative Coordinator, and the investigator.
+During the formal complaint resolution process, witnesses will be informed as well.

 Will my professors know about the complaint?

 Often respondents request academic measures such as extensions on assignments and rescheduled exams.
-In order to preserve the privacy of students, we work with the Office of Student Affairs, which submits academic flexibility requests to faculty on behalf of the Title IX Office.
+In order to preserve the privacy of students, we often work with the Office of Student Affairs, which submits academic flexibility requests to faculty on behalf of the Title IX Office.
 However, you may request that the Title IX Coordinator contact faculty directly.

 Do I have a right to appeal the decision?